Relaxation of photo-excited hot carriers beyond multi-temperature models: General theory description verified by experiments on Pb/Si(111): Application to time-resolved spectroscopy of P b films

 The outcome of our simulations with the rate-equation model are presented in Fig.~\ref{fig:energy}, \ref{fig:occu} and \ref{fig:phonontemp}.
-In Fig.~\ref{fig:energy} we show the total electronic energy, eq.~(\ref{eq:elecEne}), from the simulations.
-The thermal contribution that is determined by the temperature $T_e(t)$ alone is also shown.
-We find that there is excess energy in the electronic system for times $< 0.3$ ps.
+We obtain the functions $T_e(t)$ and $n_i(t)$ from a numerical solution of the system of rate equations (\ref{eq:myREQ}) using {\sc Mathematica12}.
+The microscopic description enters into (\ref{eq:myREQ}) via the kinetic coefficients obtained from eq.s (\ref{eq:r_i0}), (\ref{eq:r_0i}), (\ref{eq:r_ii}), (\ref{eq:s_i}) and (\ref{eq:s_e}).
+In these coefficients, the Eliashberg function enters via its moments $\lambda \langle \omega^j \rangle$, see eq.~(\ref{eq:lambda_om_j}).
+In Fig.~\ref{fig:energy} we show the total electronic energy, eq.~(\ref{eq:elecEne}) with $T_e(t)$ as obtained from the simulations inserted.
+The first term in eq.~(\ref{eq:elecEne}), that is the thermal contribution determined by the temperature $T_e(t)$ alone, is also shown.
+As expected from our inclusion of the non-thermal distribution $h$ we find that there is excess energy in the electronic system for several hundred femtoseconds.
+Up to this time, the e-e scattering processes have not yet managed to establish an equilibrium temperature in the electronic system.
 Subsequently, an exponential decay of the energy is observed with a time constant of 0.59~ps.

 Moreover, we compare the simulation results to the temporal evolution of the electronic energy as observed in experiment.
 This curve has been obtained by numerical integration of the measured photoemission spectra, weighted by a factor $E - E_F$, for all energies above $E_F$.
 Normalization by a constant factor has been used in order to show both the simulated and the measured energy curves in the same plot.
 Since the photoemission experiment was not calibrated, the absolute number for the electronic energy could not be obtained from the measurements.
 The experimentally determined electronic energy shows an exponential decay with a time constant of 0.56~ps, i.e., the simulated and the measured decay are in good agreement.
 However, the temporal behavior near the experimentally observed maximum is reproduced in the simulations only if the excess contribution $h_k(t)$ is taken into account.